Graduate Courses in Education

 EDUC 7310 Public School Buildings (3-0).
 A study of past and present building architecture with a special emphasis on building types.

-EDUC 7311 Superintendent Internship.
+EDUC 7311 Superintendent Internship (3-0).
 A course which provides the student with a minimum of 100 clock hours of reality experiences in the superintendency in a T.E.A. accredited public, private, or parochial school; students work with a superintendent, assistant superintendent or business manager in the conduct of everyday central office administrative duties.
-Prerequisite: must have completed the mid-management certification program.
+Prerequisite: must have completed the Principal Certification program.
+Instructor approval only.

-EDUC 7312 Practicum in Reading.
+EDUC 7312 Practicum in Reading (3-0).
 A problems course which provides internship experiences for students seeking the reading specialist certificate.
 Prerequisite: completion of a minimum of 15 of the 24 s.c.h. required for reading specialist certification, including EDUC 5308, EDUC 6313, and EDUC 6314.
+Instructor approval only.

-EDUC 7313 Administration Internship.
+EDUC 7313 Administration Internship (3-0).
 A course which proves reality experiences in the principalship in a T.E.A. accredited public, private, or parochial school; students spend a minimum of 100 clock hours working with a principal and/or assistant principal in the conduct of everyday administrative duties.
-Prerequisite: Completion of a minimum of 18 s.c.h. of administration coursework.
+Prerequisite: Completion of a minimum of 24 s.c.h. of administration coursework.
+Instructor approval only.

-EDUC 7314 Internship in Instructional Leadership.
-A course which provides reality experiences in supervision in a T.E.A. accredited public, private, or parochial school; students spend a minimum of 90 clock hours working with a principal, assistant principal, or supervisor in the conduct of everyday supervisory duties.
-Prerequisite: completion of a minimum of 18 s.c.h. of supervisor coursework.
+EDUC 7314 Internship in Instructional Leadership (3-0).
+A course which provides reality experiences in supervision in a T.E.A. accredited public, private, or parochial school; students spend a minimum of 90 clock hours working with a principal, assistant principal, or supervisor in the conduct of everday superviosry duties.
+Prerequisite: completetion of minimum of 18 s.c.h. of supervised coursework.
+Instructor approval only.

 EDUC 7315 Group Counseling (3-0).
-An experiential course in which students develop competence in counseling diverse groups of individuals through exploration of group dynamics, processes, and therapeutic interventions.
-Prerequisite: Student must have earned a grade of B or higher in ED 5314.
+This course will provide students with an experiential and interative opportunity to develop awareness and competence in counseling diverse groups of individuals through exploration of group dynamics, processes, and therapeutic interventions.
+Prerequisite: Student must have arned a brade of B or higher in EDUC 5314.